BerkayDemirel/CV/README.md

-Here you can find my latest resume.
+You can find my latest resume here.